 Once a favorite summer residence and hunting palace of the monarchs of Castile, the Alcázar castle burned in 1862.
 What you see today is rebuilt, a Disneyesque exaggeration of the original.
 It's still fun to explore the fine Moorish decor, historic furnishings, and grand Segovia view from its tower.
 After its stint as a palace, the Alcázar was a prison for 200 years and then a Royal Artillery School.
 Since the fire, it's basically been a museum.

 Roman and Romanesque Segovia was made for roamin'.
 Rub shoulders with Segovian yuppies parading up and down Calle Juan Bravo.
 For subtler charm, wander the back streets, away from the trinket shops and ladies selling lace.
 Segovia has a wealth of 12th- and 13th-century Romanesque churches.
 Look Catholic and drop in.

 When you're ready for dinner, look for Segovia's culinary claim to fame, roast suckling pig (cochinillo asado) — 21 days of mother's milk, into the oven, and onto your plate.
 It's worth a splurge here.
 For lighter fare, try sopa castellana — soup mixed with eggs, ham, garlic, and bread — or warm yourself up with the local judiones de la granja, a popular soup made with flat white beans from the region.
 Ponche segoviano, a dessert made with a marzapan base, is heavenly after an earthy dinner or with a coffee in the afternoon.

-You can easily reach Segovia from Madrid — it's just one hour away by bus or two hours by train.
+You can easily reach Segovia from Madrid — it's just one hour away by bus or half hour by train.
 When you're ready to move on, consider busing from Segovia to Ávila for a visit, then continuing to Salamanca by bus or train.